• Skip to primary navigation

 Shop Now

 Pro Tip: To make storage easier, lay the filled quart bags flat on a sheet pan and freeze until solid.
 Once frozen, they can be stored more efficiently in the freezer.
 The sauce will last for 3-6 months.
-To reheat, thaw in the refrigerator overnight, then warm on the stovetop over low heat.
+To reheat, thaw in the refrigerator overnight, then warm over low heat on the stovetop.

-This Italian Gravy is best for heartier dishes, but I’ve used it on everything from pasta to pizza!
-Here are some of my favorite dishes to use it in:
+Italian Sunday Gravy is perfect for hearty pasta dishes, but I use it for everything from homemade lasagna to pizza night.
+Here are a few of my favorite ways to use it:

 • Italian Braised Beef Braciole - Tender, flavorful stuffed beef rolls simmered in this rich sauce-perfect for a cozy meal.